-The process of breaking in your new glow plug engine is very important if you want the engine to have a long and healthy life.
-Incidentally, by 'breaking in' we mean to run the engine gently for short periods of time so the internal parts mate together smoothly without too much stress and strain.
+The process of breaking-in (aka running-in) your new rc glow plug engine is very important if you want the engine to have a long and healthy life.

-An engine break-in doesn't take long to do and a properly broken in engine will run smoother and give you better performance.
+An rc glow plug engine break-in doesn't take long to do and a properly broken in engine will run smoother and give you better performance.

 Most IC (internal combustion) powered rc trainer airplanes take a 40 or 46 size glow plug engine that runs on a special blend of rc glow fuel, the ingredients of which are oil (either Castor, synthetic or a mix of both), methanol and nitromethane.

 These three ingredients of glow fuel each have their own roles to play; the oil lubricates the moving parts inside the engine, the methanol provides the main source of ignition and the nitromethane aids to continue the burn on the low presence of oxygen inside the combustion chamber.
 Nitromethane also adds power and also helps to keep engine parts clean.